 People whose pain limits their independence are especially likely to get depressed.

 Because depression in patients with chronic pain frequently goes undiagnosed, it often goes untreated.
 Pain symptoms and complaints take center stage on most doctors' visits.
-The result is depression, along with sleep disturbances, loss of appetite, lack of energy, and decreased physical activity which may make pain much worse.
+The result is depression, along with sleep disturbances, loss of appetite, lack of energy, and decreased physical activity -- all of which may make pain much worse.

 "Chronic pain and depression go hand in hand," says Steven Feinberg, MD, adjunct associate clinical professor at Stanford University School of Medicine.
 "You almost have to assume a person with chronic pain is depressed and begin there."